gravitational/teleport/docs/4.2/trustedclusters.md

 * Enable/disable trust between clusters.
 * Establish permissions mapping between clusters using Teleport roles.

-!!! tip "Teleport Node Tunneling":
+!!! tip "Teleport Node Tunneling"

     If you have a large amount of devices on different networks, such as managed IoT devices or a couple of nodes on a different network you can utilize the [Teleport Node Tunneling](admin-guide.md#adding-a-node-located-behind-nat).